sirnicolaz/stackmob-ruby/README.md

 	require 'stackmob/sinatra'

 	before do
-	  content_type :json # your requests should always return a JSON content type end
+	  content_type :json # your responses should always return a JSON content type end

 	...